 It's also worth checking the Kitchen Garden if regularly add plant material or fertilisers which can change the pH of the soil - Take soil samples from just below the soil surface at rooting level.

-Start off Tulip bulbs
+Start off Tulip Bulbs

 Now is a good time to plant Tulip bulbs because they need a cold period to develop strong roots before they go into growth and flower next spring.